Burlington County, NJ Divorce Lawyers – Guide to the Process and Your Rights

 - Tax implications for each spouse.

 It is important to note that separate property, such as assets owned before the marriage or received as gifts or inheritances, is generally not subject to division.
-Our Burlington County divorce lawyers can explain that in more detail.
+Our Burlington County divorce lawyers can explain all of that in more detail.

 What Are the Different Types of Alimony in New Jersey?

-Open durational alimony is awarded in long-term marriages with no set end date; limited duration alimony is for a specified period to aid financial independence after a shorter marriage.
+- Limited duration alimony is for a specified period to aid financial independence after a shorter marriage.

-Rehabilitative alimony is for education or training to achieve self-sufficiency, and reimbursement alimony may apply when one spouse financially supports the other’s career advancement.
+- Reimbursement alimony may apply when one spouse financially supports the other’s career advancement.

 The court considers marriage length, the age and health of both spouses, lifestyle during the marriage, and financial circumstances to determine the amount and duration of support.